 What doesn't: Sadly, the whole is less than the sum of its parts in this episode.
 It's hard to put my finger on why, but it's just kind of boring.
 There is a big space battle, but they reserve it for the last few minutes of the episode.
 Things that could have been played for action (mostly the pirate machinations) are instead played for tension.
 I think finding some way to open on a battle would have helped a lot.
 This isn't a persistent problem, more a symptom of deciding to open with a slow burn, but I think it could have been avoided.

 A shot of the fleet flying past the camera is used twice.
 Clumsy.
 And another shot of the fleet entering an asteroid field seems to show a density of rocks so close to the ship as to be ludicrous.
-I can accept a bit of poetic license, but this seems like
+I can accept a bit of poetic license, but this seems absurd.

 Things to watch for: I love the fractional sneer Marcus gives when Winfield orders him to launch e-frames.